History of the Arizona Diamondbacks: 1940-1997: Bringing Major League Baseball to Arizona

 Bidwill, with plans already in the works to leave St. Louis, opted instead to sign a long-term lease with Arizona State University to use its Sun Devil Stadium as the home of his soon-to-be Arizona-based NFL franchise.
-Since baseball-only stadiums were not seen as fiscally viable during that era, this effectively ended Stone's bid.
+Since baseball-only stadiums were not seen as fiscally viable during that era, Stone pulled his support for the stadium.
+In 1989, Phoenix voters overwhelmingly rejected the issuance of the first $100 million in bonds for the proposed stadium.
+In response, the Arizona Legislature authorized Phoenix to bypass a referendum in order to build a stadium.
+It also authorized Maricopa County, home to Phoenix and most of its suburbs, to finance any proposed stadium with a 0.25 percent sales tax.

 In the fall of 1993, Jerry Colangelo, majority owner of the Phoenix Suns, the area's NBA franchise, announced he was assembling an ownership group, "Arizona Baseball, Inc.", to apply for a Major League Baseball expansion team.
 This was after a great deal of lobbying by the Maricopa County Sports Authority, a local group formed to preserve Cactus League spring training in Arizona and eventually secure a Major League franchise for the state.